cscorley/dissertation/chapters/04_proposed.md

 Triaging is a common and difficult task.
-Triage is even more difficult on projects where developer teams are large or geographically distributed\scite{Herbsleb2001Empirical}.
-A project member triaging a change request will need to consider several factors in order to correctly assign the change request to a set of developers with appropriate expertise\scite{McDonald1998Just}.
+Triage is even more difficult on projects where developer teams are large or geographically distributed [@Herbsleb2001Empirical].
+A project member triaging a change request will need to consider several factors in order to correctly assign the change request to a set of developers with appropriate expertise [@McDonald1998Just].
 Triaging requires contextual knowledge about the product, team structure, individual expertise, workload balance, and development schedules in order to correctly assign a change request.